TechWorksHub/best-practice-guide/source/the-five-questions.rst

 -------------------------------------------

 In the previous step, we defined the scope of our project.
-In this step, we move on to the first part of the practical engineering of our AI project: collecting the data.
-AI/ML applications are, at their core, data driven.
-At some level, data will need to be collected, or at the very least, processed.
-It’s very important to get this right, as the strength of the data will have a strong effect on the efficacy of training and deploying our AI application.
+In this step, we move on to the first practical engineering task: collecting the data.
+AI/ML applications are fundamentally, data driven, so gathering or processing data is essential.
+It’s very important to get this right,  as the quality of the data will directly impact the success of training and deploying the AI application.
 We set out a number of steps for this section, but our primary challenges are:

-* Making sure the data we’re is collecting useful, truthful, and effective data
+* Making sure the data we collect is useful, truthful, and effective.
-* Making sure we transform our raw data into a form that can effectively utilized by AI/ML algorithms
+* Transforming our raw data into a form that can effectively utilized by AI/ML algorithms
-* Making sure our infrastructure for collection, storage, and access is appropriate and robust
+* Setting up a robust infrastructure for data collection, storage, and access.

 +--------------------------------------------------------+----------+----------+